skrivle/react-stateful-component/packages/react-stateful-component/Readme.md

 }));
 ```

-Wrap the component in a <SideEffectProvider/> in order to use it:
+Wrap the component in a SideEffectProvider in order to use it:

 ```javascript
 ReactDOM.render(